zmahfuz0613/Rails-Active-Record-Migrations/README.md

 1. Create a `Car` model that has `make`, `model`, `year`, `moonroof`, `dealership` fields.
 Remember to designate the correct data type for each!

-2. Run the command that will update our 	`schema.rb` and add the new model to out database.
+2. Run the command that will update our 	`schema.rb` and add the new model to our database.

 3. Oops, we forgot to add a `color` field to `Car`.
 Go ahead and generate a migration to add that field to our schema.